Scroll this page to learn more about the services offered by the veterinarians at the All Pet Animal Hospitals in Rogers and Bentonville!

 If you’re concerned that something may be wrong with your pet, please call us to schedule a medical examination.
 Depending on the symptoms, we may ask you to bring in your pet right away.

 Congratulations on your new puppy!
-Thank you for choosing us to help protect and care for your new addition to your family.
+Thank you for choosing us to help protect and care for the newest addition to your family.

 Our puppy wellness program is designed to help get your puppy started on the right path to a long and healthy life.
 The first few months are a critical period in your puppy’s development, and we can give you the support and tools necessary to help him or her grow into a well-mannered, healthy dog, including information and advice on nutrition, training, behavior, and socialization.
 We can also give information on Puppy Classes.

 Schedule your puppy for his or her first exam as soon as possible.
 Until your puppy has received a series of vaccines, he or she is susceptible to many serious but preventable diseases.
 We will make sure your new dog is protected against rabies, distemper, and parvovirus, among other diseases.
 Your puppy will also need to be tested and treated for parasites, which are extremely common in young dogs.

-Puppies should receive a series of four boosters to ensure they are completely protected.
+Puppies should receive a series of four boosters to ensure that they are completely protected.
 We typically begin the booster series at 6-8 weeks of age, but sometimes your puppy is older or younger when you get it.
 We will discuss your puppy’s individual needs at your first visit with the veterinarian.
-And bring your questions!
+Be sure to bring your questions!
 Our trained veterinary nurses will provide you with lots of information and free samples to get you and your puppy off to a healthy start.